understanding-the-connected-home/book/neighborhoods.md

 How can we communicate these types of data in an ambient way without the blunt instrument of screens?
 How about ambient sounds like birdsong, glowing lights, water sloshing in a tank, a Tempescope[^1], a Good Night Lamp[^2], a fan spinning faster, a cuckoo clock, or a vibration[^3] through jewelry or the park bench?

 What are the most useful, least intrusive models of notification?
-Should these alerts—be they ever so subtle—be sent when something changes (*state change*), when something is wrong (*alert*) or continues to be ok (*affirmation*), when cartain milestones are reached (*positive notification*), or continuously as an ongoing background ambient awareness system (*monitoring*)?
+Should these alerts—be they ever so subtle—be sent when something changes (*state change*), when something is wrong (*alert*) or continues to be ok (*affirmation*), when certain milestones are reached (*positive notification*), or continuously as an ongoing background ambient awareness system (*monitoring*)?

-Connected homes could contribute to larger systems in the neighborhood and offer ambient ways of monitoring the neighorhood's health.
+Connected homes could contribute to larger systems in the neighborhood and offer ambient ways of monitoring the neighborhood's health.

 ## Contributing data to the commons